This help page offers specific instructions on how to use the Dealio Toolbar

 A

-If you are not sure how the Dealio Toolbar got installed on your computer, then you or someone else who uses your computer may have installed it while installing software from one of our partners.
-Dealio has many partners who choose to bundle the Dealio Toolbar in their installer and offer the Dealio Toolbar during installation of their program.
+If you are not sure how the Dealio Extension got installed on your computer, then you or someone else who uses your computer may have installed it while installing software from one of our partners.
+Dealio has many partners who choose to bundle the Dealio Extension in their installer and offer the Dealio Extension during installation of their program.
 We've worked hard to build a reputation for Dealio as a trustworthy and reliable source of the best deals available online.
-To maintain that reputation, we screen our partners rigorously, including reviewing all their installation flows to ensure the Dealio Toolbar installation is clearly indicated with a full page description and no deceptive wording or behavior, and that the offer adheres to legal requirements such as acceptance of the Dealio Toolbar license, etc. In addition, we perform periodic audits of our partners to ensure continued compliance.
+To maintain that reputation, we screen our partners rigorously, including reviewing all their installation flows to ensure the Dealio Extension installation is clearly indicated with a full page description and no deceptive wording or behavior, and that the offer adheres to legal requirements such as acceptance of the Dealio Extension license, etc. In addition, we perform periodic audits of our partners to ensure continued compliance.
+If you have recently installed a program that included the Dealio Extension and it did not clearly disclose the installation of the Dealio Extension, please do let us know the name of the software you installed.
+We will investigate any such reports immediately and take decisive action.

 Q